ordepdev/ordepdev.github.io/_posts/2019-02-20-diving-into-merkle-trees.md

 ![peer-to-peer-03](/assets/images/peer-to-peer-03.png)

 We were building a _partial tree_ having just the _root hash_ and a given data block.
-After deriving the _hashes_ from the nodes below the _root_ -- if the root matches, then our file is legit.
+If the root computed from the audit path matches the true root, then the audit path is _proof_ that the data block exists in the tree.

 ### Copy-On-Write